mrhillsman/cert-genaieng-obsidian/08-machine-learning-with-python/module02/Linear and Logistic Regression.md

 ### Optimizing nonlinear models
 - if you have a mathematical expression for your proposed model you can use an optimization technique like gradient descent to find optimal parameters
-- if you have decided on a regression model select amongst ml models
+- if you haven't decided on a regression model select amongst ml models
 	- regression trees
 	- random forests
 	- neural networks